greylon/clearbooks/README.md

 ~# clearbooks --help

 Commands:
-  clearbooks
+  clearbooks help [COMMAND]  # Describe available commands or one specific command
 ```

 ## On what Hardware does it run?

 This Software was originally developed and tested on 32-bit x86 / SMP based PCs running on
-Ubuntu and Gentoo GNU/Linux 3.13.x.
+Gentoo GNU/Linux 3.13.x.
 Other direct Linux and Unix derivates should be viable too as
 long as all dynamical linking dependencys are met.